Benefits of Bakasana (Crane Pose) and How to do it?

 Bakasana Trivia

 Her achievement serves as an inspiration for yogis and fitness enthusiasts worldwide, encouraging them to push their limits and strive for greatness in their yoga practice.
 Kaushalya Devi's world record in Bakasana demonstrates the transformative power of yoga as a means to build strength, balance, and endurance.
-It motivates individuals to embark on their journey toward mastering this challenging arm balancing pose.
+It motivates individuals to embark on their journey toward mastering this challenging arm-balancing pose.

 Preparatory Poses

-Practicing Padmasana regularly, along with other preparatory poses, can help you build the necessary strength, flexibility, and mind-body connection for a successful Bakasana practice.
+Practicing Padmasana regularly, along with other preparatory poses, can help you build the necessary strength, flexibility, and mind-body connection for a successful practice.

 Follow-up Poses